By Ed Staskus

 What none of us ever noticed was the loose cordon of watchful camp counselors on the outskirts of our horseplay, keeping their eyes peeled as we played.

-Returning to camp behind Bruno we would sing “Hello, goodbye, Jell-o, no pie” because we knew we would be having Jell-o for dessert when we got back.
+Walking back to camp behind Bruno we would sing “Hello, goodbye, Jell-o, no pie” because we knew we would be having Jell-o for dessert when we got back.
 Sometimes I walked with the goggle girl.

 Bruno liked to snack on koseliena, or headcheese, and thought we should, too, but our kitchen had the good sense never to serve it, fearing mass nausea.
-We ate four times a day, the 120 to 150 of us served by eight volunteer cooks: burgers and French fries, pork chops and mashed potatoes, and kugelis, or potato pudding.
+We ate four times a day, served by eight volunteer cooks, older ladies, who made burgers and French fries, pork chops and mashed potatoes, and kugelis, or potato pudding.

-Going to the lakeshore was the only time we were allowed to leave camp.
+Going to the bay shore was the only time we were allowed to leave camp.
 It was a strict rule.
-All feared the consequences, which was expulsion from the camp.
-One summer a fifteen-year-old who was spotted cavorting on the Wasaga Beach boardwalk was given the choice of going home or spending the remainder of the camp in the kid’s barracks.
-He chose the top bunk, his new campmates a gaggle of eight and nine-year-olds.
+Everybody feared the consequences, which was expulsion from the camp.
+One summer a fifteen-year-old was spotted cavorting on the Wasaga Beach boardwalk and given the choice of going home or spending the remainder of the camp in the kid’s barracks.

-Two other boys did penance another summer by staging a memorial to Darius and Girenas, the 1930s aviators who died flying from America to Lithuania.
-After a week building a model of the orange monoplane, they strung a clothesline over the bonfire pit, and painted rocks depicting the route, from New York to Newfoundland, Ireland, Konigsberg, and finally Kaunas.
+Two other boys who had messed up did penance another summer by staging a memorial to Darius and Girenas, the 1930s aviators who died flying from America to Lithuania.
+After a week building a model of the orange monoplane, they strung a clothesline over the bonfire pit, and painted rocks depicting the route, from New York to Newfoundland, Ireland, and finally Kaunas.

-That night, with the whole camp assembled at the larger-than-usual fire, they pulled the plane along the rope, telling the exciting story of the ill-fated flight, when near the marker depicting Kaunas they yanked too hard on the guide rope.
-The plane came plunging down too soon and too fast and crashed into the bonfire.
+That night, with the whole camp assembled at the amphitheater, they pulled the plane along the rope, telling the spellbinding story of the ill-fated flight, when near the marker depicting Kaunas, they yanked too hard on the guide rope.
+The plane careened backwards and went plunging down too soon and too fast and crashed into the bonfire, exploding into flames.

 Although Ausra no longer exists, except perhaps in memory, the summer camp on the shore of Georgian Bay is still there in the same place.
 More than half a century after tens of thousands of Lithuanians fled Europe for North America it thrives on the thin, sandy soil of Wasaga Beach.

-Toronto’s Church of the Resurrection purchased the land for Ausra from a parishioner for a nominal fee in the 1950s and operated the camp until 1983, when it was re-christened as Kretinga.
-Since then it has evolved into three camps: two weeks for English-speaking and two weeks for Lithuanian-speaking children of Lithuanian descent, and another week for families whose children are too young for the other camps.
+Toronto’s Church of the Resurrection bought the land for the camp from a parishioner for a nominal amount in the 1950s and operated it until 1983, when it was re-christened as Kretinga.
+Since then it has evolved into three camps.
+There are two weeks for English-speaking and two weeks for Lithuanian-speaking children of Lithuanian descent, and another week for families whose children are too young for the other camps.

 Summer after summer many of the same children and families across generations return to Kretinga.
 “It’s my second home,” said one camper, while another said, “Greatest camp in the world!”

-“I love this camp so much and I have been going since FOREVER, “ a camper wearing a double-sided Kretinga t-shirt summed up.
+“I love this camp so much and I have been going since forever,” another camper wearing a double-sided Kretinga t-shirt summed up.

 My nephew eats in the same mess hall as my brother and I did, shoots hoops on the same asphalt court, and every summer helps restore the same sand map of Lithuania behind the flagpoles.